Nick Senzel Player Props: Reds vs. Cardinals

-On Tuesday, Nick Senzel (.243 batting average in his past 10 games, with two doubles, a home run, five walks and five RBI) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 6:40 PM ET.
+The Cincinnati Reds, including Nick Senzel (batting .237 in his past 10 games, with two doubles, a home run, five walks and five RBI), battle starter Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Cardinals.
+In his last game he had a one-hit performance (1-for-4) against the Cardinals.

 Nick Senzel Game Info & Props vs. the Cardinals